Autism Linked to Gut and Probiotics

 Kawicka A, Regulska-Ilow B. How nutritional status, diet and dietary supplements can affect autism.
 A review.
 Rocz Panstw Zakl Hig.
 2013;64(1):1-12.

 Adams JB, Johansen LJ, Powell LD, Quig D, Rubin RA.
-Gastrointestinal flora and gastrointestinal status in children with autism–comparisons to typical children and correlation with autism severity.
+Gastrointestinal flora in children with autism–comparisons to typical children and correlation with autism severity.
 BMC Gastroenterol.
 2011 Mar 16;11:22.

 Finegold SM, Dowd SE, Gontcharova V, Liu C, Henley KE, Wolcott RD, Youn E, Summanen PH, Granpeesheh D, Dixon D, Liu M, Molitoris DR, Green JA 3rd.
 Pyrosequencing study of fecal microflora of autistic and control children.
 Anaerobe.
 2010 Aug;16(4):444-53.

 Valicenti-McDermott M, McVicar K, Rapin I, Wershil BK, Cohen H, Shinnar S. Frequency of gastrointestinal symptoms in children with autistic spectrum disorders and association with family history of autoimmune disease.
 J Dev Behav Pediatr.
 2006 Apr;27(2 Suppl):S128-36.